 - Lack of time to commit to research

-- Lack of clarity and consistency in institutional expectations
+- · Lack of clarity and consistency in institutional expectations

 - Lack of resources to meet goals

-were satisfied with their control over the focus of their research.
+96% were satisfied with their control over the focus of thier research.

-81% were satisfied with the support they received for obtaining grants.
+81% were satisfied with the support received for obtaining grants. were satisfied with the support they

-were satisfied with the time were satisfied with the time available to spend on research.
+80% were satisfied with the time available to spend on research.